+NOTE: the parameters of sensing service request and the contents of sensing result could be updated with the process of SA2 normative works.

 4. The UAE detects UAVs in approaching based on the obtained sensing results and sensing based DAA application policy.

-Editor's Note: how to request and obtain sensing results depends on SA2.